mvanwinkleias/repo_layout_demo1/README.md

 * ias_102003_hunt_mac_addresses

 Where 102003 corresponds to a ticket number that can be referenced, and updated by anybody with access to the ticketing system.
+If anybody wants to "clean up" the repo, they can refer back to the ticket.

 Sometimes you'll make a repo just for yourself in your private space.
 My name is Martin VanWinkle .